Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Details on methods

 \subsection{Choice of $c_{\rm min}$}

 Consider a set of quantum trajectories and the corresponding $(\lambda_j, \vec{c}_j)$ as defined in Sec.~\ref{sec:SSQT}.
 The distribution of the weights $p(|c|)$ is obtained by binning the set $\{ |c_{m, j}| \,\forall\, m, j\}$, where $j$ labels the eigenvalue and $m$ each quantum trajectory.
-As we show in Fig.~\ref{fig:c_distribution}, for all the chaotic models considered in the article, the distribution is very regular, and shows a clear peak $\bar C$.
-The average weight is defined as $C = \int d|c| \, |c| \, p(|c|)$, and the deviation as $\sigma= \int d|c| \, (|c|-C)^2 \, p(|c|)$.
-Throughout the paper we set $c_{\rm min} = C-k \sigma$ with integer $k$.
-Indeed, if $C\simeq \bar C$, many eigenoperators enter in the spectral decomposition of each quantum trajectory.
+As we show in Fig.~\ref{fig:c_distribution}, for all the chaotic models considered in the article, the distribution is very regular, and shows a clear peak $C_{\rm max}$.

+We then fix $c_{\rm min}$ as the center of mass of the distribution $\bar{C}$ of the spectral coefficients as proposed in Sec.~\ref{sec:SSQT} [c.f.
+Eq.~\eqref{eqs:cutoff}], discarding $|c_{m, j}|>1$ \cite{Note4}.
+We finally fix $c_{\textrm{min}} = \bar{C}\times 10^{-k}$, with $k\in[2,4]$.
+This is the case of the models studied in the main text.
+For the models studied in the appendix, instead, given the almost equal distribution of $p(|c|)$ in Fig.~\ref{fig:c_distribution} (a), for the sake of simplicity we fixed $c_{\rm min} = 10^{-3}$.

+As shown in Fig.~\ref{fig:c_distribution}, given a Liouvillian system, this way to set $c_{\rm min}$ produces cutoffs almost independent of the physical parameters of the model.
+We observe that if $c_{\textrm{min}}\simeq C_{\rm max}$, many eigenoperators contribute to the spectral decomposition of each quantum trajectory.
 The present choice correctly captures most of these components, neglecting the few outliers.
-If, on the other hand, $C\gg\bar C$, each quantum trajectory has a nonvanishing projection only on a few key eigenoperators.
+If, on the other hand, $c_{\textrm{min}}\gg C_{\rm max}$, each quantum trajectory has a nonvanishing projection only on a few key eigenoperators.
 The present choice of $c_{\rm min}$ correctly neglects all irrelevant components.
-We remark that choosing the appropriate $c_{\rm min}$ may be model-dependent, but the predictions we draw from the SSQT remain universal.

-In our analysis we set $k=3$.
-For this value of $k$ we notice that $c_{\rm min}\approx 10^{-5}$ for the driven-dissipative Bose-Hubbard dimer, and $c_{\rm min}\approx 10^{-3}$ for the models studied in the appendix.
-Using those ``universal'' cutoffs, we see no appreciable difference in the level statistics obtained by the SSQT criterion and thus, for the sake of simplicity, we fixed them throughout the main text and the appendix respectively.